NoahTheDuke/NoahTheDuke.github.io/content/md/posts/2023-10-16-selling-ones-company.md

+{:title "selling one's company is an evil act"
+ :date "2023-10-16T19:35"
+ :tags ["cohost mirror" "capitalism"]
+ :cohost-id 3201474
+ :cohost-url "3201474-at-this-point-i-don"}

-{:title "at this point, i don't know that i can view selling one's company as anything other than an evil act" :date "2023-10-16T19:35"
+at this point, i don't know that i can view selling one's company as anything other than an evil act
- :tags ["cohost mirror" "capitalism"]}

 owning and running a company is already mired in a complex set of circumstances and power relationships that i don't have a firm grasp on, but i at least see an aspect of "thing i built alongside other people and have pride in and want to see succeed as a reflection of myself".